About The Maryland Department of Veterans Affairs

 - The Cemetery and Memorial Program: The cemetery program is the largest of its kind in the nation.
 The State of Maryland and the Maryland Department of Veterans Affairs are honored to offer our veterans and their eligible dependents a final resting place at one of five state veterans cemeteries located throughout Maryland.
 In addition the Maryland Department of Veterans Affairs manages a memorial program.
 The Maryland World War II Memorial is in Annapolis, and the Vietnam War and Korean War Memorials are in Baltimore.
 Additionally, the Department shares joint responsibility with the City of Baltimore for the War Memorial Building in Baltimore.

-- The Outreach & Advocacy Program’s mission is to develop innovative ways to seek out and inform Maryland’s veterans about benefits and services that are available from federal, state, and local organizations, as well as solicit feedback from veterans regarding their requests and needs for additional services.
+- The Communications, Outreach, & Advocacy Program’s mission is to develop innovative ways to seek out and inform Maryland’s veterans about benefits and services that are available from federal, state, and local organizations, as well as solicit feedback from veterans regarding their requests and needs for additional services.
 To accomplish its mission the Outreach & Advocacy Program works closely with multiple local, state and federal agencies and non-profit organizations to coordinate efforts to locate and inform Maryland’s veterans as well as to expand benefits and services available to Maryland veterans.

 - The Maryland Veterans Trust receives donations, and then makes grants and loans to veterans and their family members who are in dire financial situations, or to private organizations that help veterans.
 The Trust Fund gives citizens, businesses, and other organizations a way to express their support to veteran causes through their donations and contributions.

 The Department is assisted by the Maryland Veterans Commission; the Maryland Veterans Home Commission; and the War Memorial Commission.

 For a listing of our staff, please view the staff directory page.